-9. Individuals without an assigned SSN
+7. Individuals without an assigned SSN

-Examples of some individuals who may not have a SSA-assigned SSN are listed below.
+Examples of some individuals who may not have an SSA-assigned SSN are listed below.
 This list is not all-inclusive.

-- a) U.S. Newborn children (eligible citizens will be issued a SSN upon SSA confirmation of birth). - b) Noncitizens lawfully present in the U.S. - c) Noncitizen unlawfully present in the U.S.
+- a) U.S. newborn children (will be issued an SSN upon SSA confirmation of birth). - b) Noncitizens lawfully present in the U.S. - c) Noncitizen unlawfully present in the U.S.

-Noncitizens lawfully present in the U. S. will be issued a SSN upon SSA confirmation of the individual's DHA documentation or confirmation that the individual is required by law to provide a Social Security number in order to receive assistance benefit that they already have qualified for.
+Noncitizens lawfully present in the U.S. will be issued an SSN upon SSA confirmation of the individual's DHA documentation or confirmation that the individual is required by law to provide a Social Security number in order to receive assistance benefit that they already have qualified for.

-Noncitizens unlawfully present in the U. S. cannot be assigned a Social Security Number.
+Noncitizens unlawfully present in the U.S. cannot be assigned a Social Security Number.

-The PHA shall require that a citizen or lawfully present noncitizen who state that they have not been assigned a SSN by the SSA to make such declaration in writing and under penalty of perjury.
+The PHA shall require that a citizen or lawfully present noncitizen who state that they have not been assigned an SSN by the SSA to make such declaration in writing and under penalty of perjury.
 The self-declaration shall be maintained in the family file.
+A family member who does not have a Social Security number must certify that they do not, in fact, have a number.